uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/programming-challenges/count-5-bw-using-loop/block-based-hints.md

     every time the end user enters ‘W’ as the input.
     Repeat this 5 times dividing the value of “number of dots” by 2 each time.
     Display the “total number of dots” as the output.
--   Use the `scratch:repeat ()` block to run the blocks inside a specified number of times.
+-   Use the 'Repeat' block to run the blocks inside a specified number of times.
     In this challenge you need to repeat the blocks 5 times.
--   The `scratch:if <> then` block checks if the condition is true and then runs the blocks inside of the if block.
+-   The 'If' block checks if the condition is true and then runs the blocks inside of the if block.